polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 sudo -u prometheus /usr/local/bin/prometheus --config.file /etc/prometheus/prometheus.yml --storage.tsdb.path /var/lib/prometheus/ --web.console.templates=/etc/prometheus/consoles --web.console.libraries=/etc/prometheus/console_libraries
 ```

-You should see messages similar to the following if your server is set up properly:
+If you set the server up properly, you should see messages similar to the following:
 <!--TODO: this should be run live to get fresh terminal output to add to a styled termynal snippet.
 These are all dated 2021 -->
 ```bash
 level=info ts=2021-04-16T19:02:20.167Z caller=main.go:380 msg="No time or size retention was set so using the default time retention" duration=15d